Images for illustrative purposes only

 - Genuine medication

 There is one brand of combined contraceptive patch available in the UK, the Evra patch.
-The patch is stuck onto the skin and delivers two hormones to offer continuous contraceptive cover if you wish to avoid a pregnancy.
+The patch is stuck onto the skin and delivers two hormones (oestrogen and progesterone) to offer continuous contraceptive cover if you wish to avoid a pregnancy.